Yes.

 That said, if there’s extreme weather that might pose significant safety concerns, we may cancel/postpone a segment, so keep an eye out for last minute updates.

 Some segments of the perimeter have more food access options than others.
 It’s encouraged to bring a packed lunch, snacks, and enough water to get you through the day.
 Nuts & dried fruit are great fuel for the road.
-Restaurants can be great places for breaks, battery charging, etc, but in pandemic times, plan to make do without this option.
-We will of course take breaks!

 The perimeter itself has inherent physical accessibility issues, but there are many potential paths to approach it, with different segments having varying degrees of accessibility challenges.
-Please get in touch if you have any specific questions or concerns.

 The walk offers options for participants who only want to walk a half day or a few miles, with different segments having varying frequency of access to public transportation or ease of rideshare pickup.
 Future iterations of the walk may have additional accessibility resources.

-A sustained pace of ~2 miles per hour is expected with breaks.
+For most of our walks, a sustained pace of ~2 miles per hour is expected with breaks.

 (For comparison, Google Maps estimates a ~2.8 mph pace for walking directions)

-Bathroom access varies around the perimeter.
 The Where2Go bathroom-finder app might be helpful.
 Due to the pandemic, some establishments’ restrooms may not be accessible.
 Pack a small roll of toilet paper, just in case.

 If you haven’t yet tried it, the internet has answers to the question “how to poop in the woods?”